pmetzger/simh-docs/docs/ka10_doc.md

 to the PDP-10.
 This is the controller used by WAITS.
 This devices is disabled by default.

-Each individual disk drive support several options: DPA used as an example.
+Each individual disk drive supports several options: `PMP` is used as an example.

 |                      |                                                       |
 |----------------------|-------------------------------------------------------|